timescale/docs/use-timescale/metrics-logging/integrations.md

 import ExporterRegionNote from 'versionContent/_partials/_cloud-integrations-exporter-region.mdx';

-# Integrate Timescale services with third-party monitoring tools
+# Integrate Timescale Services with third-party monitoring tools

-You can export your service telemetry to a third-party monitoring tool such as [Datadog][datadog] or [AWS CloudWatch][cloudwatch].
-Exported metrics include CPU usage, RAM usage, and storage.
+You can export telemetry data from your Timescale _Time Series and Analytics_ services to third-party monitoring tools such as [Datadog][datadog] or [AWS CloudWatch][cloudwatch].
+Available metrics include CPU usage, RAM usage, and storage.

-## Export telemetry data
+This page shows you how to securely connect a data exporter to a monitoring tool, and manage the lifecycle of data exporters.

+## Create a data exporter and securely connect it a monitoring tool

 To export telemetry data you:

-1. [Create a data exporter][create-exporter]
+1. [Create a data exporter][create-exporter] - configure a Timescale data exporter to securely communicate with an external monitoring tool.
-1. [Attach the exporter to a Timescale service][attach-exporter]
+1. [Attach the exporter to a Timescale Service][attach-exporter] - connect the exporter to a Timescale Service.

 ### Create a data exporter

+A data exporter sends telemetry data from a Timescale Service to a third-party monitoring service.
+Each Timescale Service is attached to a single data exporter.

 <ExporterRegionNote />